DIGOARTHUR/Console-GuessingGame/README.md

  # About this Program <!---write here : talk a little about project: what's does, example.  -->
-  This program was an idea based on cards magic that i did when children.
+  This program was an idea based on cards magic that i did when kid.

   It's follow the same logic and strategy to guess the number the person thought.